Cheapest weight loss telehealth in Australia: affordable options compared

 |---|---|---|---|

-Prices are approximate, based on publicly available information at the time of writing, and change often.
+Prices are approximate, based on publicly available information, and change often.
 Check current pricing on each provider.
 Medication, where prescribed, may be billed separately.
-GLP-1 access is subject to individual clinical assessment.
-This comparison is not medical advice.
+Treatment access is subject to individual clinical assessment.

 What “cheapest” actually means here